brettkromkamp/topic-db/README.rst

 TopicDB by Brett Kromkamp
 =========================

-TopicDB is a topic map-based graph library (using `PostgreSQL`_ for persistence).
+TopicDB is a topic map-based graph library (using `SQLite`_ for persistence).
 Topic maps provide a way to describe complex relationships between abstract concepts and real-world (information) resources.

 .. image:: resources/topic-maps.png